• Home

 Movement and scouting tips that save real time

 The map in Soulmask is large enough that walking everywhere becomes a genuine time sink.
 Getting a mount early, even a basic one like an alpaca or donkey, changes how much ground you cover per session.
-Mounts also increase carry capacity, which means fewer trips back to base.
+Mounts also boost carry capacity, which means fewer trips back to base.

-Scouting is another underused tool.
+Scouting is another underused mechanic.
 Lower a scout's health and interrogate them to reveal sections of the map.
 This gives you directional information without removing the exploration element entirely.
 It is a fast way to identify camps, resources, and points of interest without wandering blind.

 Early mount speeds up exploration